Keyboardly-App/keyboardly-dev/Addon.md

     - should inherit `DynamicFeature`
     - have a constructor with default class that inherits `KeyboardActionView`
     - full code see [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/sample/DynamicFeatureImpl.kt).
     On `DynamicFeatureImpl` class, there is 2 override methods:
     1. `getView()`  : will be used for return view.
     2. `getSubMenus()`  : for return submenu to show on keyboard navigation.

+4. Start build your own feature on `KeyboardActionView` class.

 ### Load Add On